Skip to Main Content

 Morning:

-This morning, we will begin the day with an overview lecture that goes into Civil Rights History, specifically in the New Orleans area.
-We will then board a motor coach and make our way over to the Louisiana Civil Rights Museum.
+We will begin the day with an overview lecture by a local historian that goes into Civil Rights history, specifically in the New Orleans area and throughout Louisiana.
+We will then board a motorcoach and make our way over to the Louisiana Civil Rights Museum for a self-directed exploration.
 Here we can experience history through archival videos and oral histories of marches, protests, and boycotts from the 19th century to present day.
-Following the museum, we will then board the motor coach and be joined by a local step-on guide who will take us on a visual journey through New Orleans' Civil Rights Era.
+Following the museum, we will then board the motorcoach and be joined by a local step-on expert who will take us on a visual journey through New Orleans’ Civil Rights Era.
 Along the way, we will drive through different neighborhoods that were impacted by Jim Crow.
 We will also stop by Dew Drop Inn, which was one of the most influential hotels and night clubs in the area that attracted African American singers, performers, and dancers.
 Due to segregation, different musicians would congregate here to play together.
-This helped lead to the development of rhythm and blues music in the city, and was a hotspot for both local and traveling musicians including Larry Darnell, Earl King, Allen Toussaint, Ray Charles, James Brown, Otis Redding, Ike & Tina Turner, and Little Richard.
+This helped lead to the development of rhythm and blues music in the city, which was a hotspot for both local and traveling musicians including Larry Darnell, Earl King, Allen Toussaint, Ray Charles, James Brown, Otis Redding, Ike & Tina Turner, and Little Richard.

 Lunch: